0xSR42/notes/notes-on-governance.md

 seems to lead to lesser conflict, as compared to breaking caste system through (Gandharva) Vivaha.

-It's also better to mix cultures and castes through sides and not centres.
-Eloping with a Helen of Troy or a Samyukta of Gahadavala would lead to more conflict.

 To effectively break caste system, you need folks of all four varnas with roughly equal proportion, amongst all castes (, community, race or religion).